seanbao/mnemonas/docs/mounting-guide.en.md

 3. Server: `localhost`.
 4. Port: `8080`.
 5. Path: `/dav`.
-6. Connect with the WebDAV credentials.
+6. Connect with the credentials for the selected auth mode.

 ### Cyberduck